Contact us for a Free Consultation to Discuss your Legal Matter.

 2. Filing False Tax Returns: Knowingly submitting tax returns with false information or omissions.

 3. Failure to File Tax Returns: Willful failure to file required tax returns by their due dates.
+This may apply whether you haven’t filed for a single year or multiple years.

 4. Larceny/Failure to Pay Trust Fund Taxes: Knowingly failing to pay over “trust fund” taxes such as New York State sales tax and the employee’s portion of Federal or State payroll taxes.